-If you’re struggling with credit card debt, medical bills, a mortgage, late payments on car loans or other kinds of unsecured debt, you may already be on the receiving end of repeated calls and stern warning letters from debt collectors.
+If you’re struggling with credit card debt, medical debt, a mortgage foreclosure, late payments on car loans or other kinds of unsecured debt, you may already be on the receiving end of repeated calls and stern warning letters from debt collectors.

 Additionally, if you’ve used payday loans or have moved recently, some of your family members may have received calls from collection agencies asking for information about you.
 While filing for bankruptcy will initiate an automatic stay requiring creditors and banks to halt collection and foreclosure actions against you, debt collectors may continue contacting you until you file for Chapter 7 or Chapter 13.

 For these reasons, it’s important to understand when debt collectors step over the line and what you can do about it.

 In 1978, the Fair Debt Collection Practices Act (FDCPA) was added to Title VIII of the Consumer Credit Protection Act under 15 U.S.C. § 1692.
 Intended to protect consumers from abusive, threatening actions on the part of debt collectors, the FDCPA also provides consumers with a means for resolving disputes with debt collectors and holding debt collectors liable for unfair practices.
 Under the terms of the FDCPA, debt collectors cannot:

 - Use threatening or foul language when communicating with you

 - Include your name and address in a publication or published list (for example, a circulated list of “bad debts”)

 - Call you outside of the allowed calling times of 8 a.m. to 9 p.m. local time

 - Continue calling you at work after you’ve requested that they stop doing so

 - Continue calling or writing you after you’ve informed them you have an attorney representing you or that you’ve declared bankruptcy